IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/subtitling.md

 ## Languages

-The task involves the processing of audio-video documents for two language pairs: English→German and English→Spanish
+The task involves the processing of audio-video documents for two language pairs:
+* English→German
+* English→Spanish

 ## Training and Data Conditions